 Story goes I'd come home after dinnertime from working on a few different videos for the grass fed lamb and goat farm I work with.
 None of the recipes were ready to eat yet, and I'd totally forgotten to plan out something for dinner.

 Racking my brain for the easiest, quickest thing I could make, I remembered that I'd taken some venison trim from butchering a leg to make stock for one of the videos, and the trim was meaty, meaty enough that it could make a meal.
 Now, boiled, unseasoned scrap and trim might not sound like the most appetizing thing, but it can be if treated right.

 I don't know of any culture that has a specific name for the process, but it's definitely a thing, especially in the Middle East.
 I guarantee you: meat that's been cooked twice, first by browning and then simmering in liquid, followed by draining and a second browning makes for absolutely delicious, melt-in-your-mouth crispy chunks known as griblets in our house.

 The process is as easy as it sounds: brown some chunks of meat (or just boil them if they have an odd shape, like a shank, etc) add stock or water, simmer until spoon-tender, then chill to help hold their shape.
 After chilling, you drain the meat well, using the stock for another purpose, and fry those spoon-tender pieces golden brown.

 Twice-cooked meat is only half the equation here.
-Vegetable hash is a great meat grinder for all the vegetal odds and ends lying around in the fridge: a couple radishes, a handful of spinach, the bottom of a butternut squash, a couple tired carrots, that handful of cauliflower, three Brussels Sprouts that escaped the bag—you get the idea.
+Vegetable hash is a great meat grinder for all the vegetal odds and ends lying around in the fridge: a couple radishes, a handful of spinach, the bottom of a butternut squash, a couple tired carrots or potatoes, that handful of cauliflower, three Brussels Sprouts that escaped the bag—you get the idea.

 Blanching is key